unixbhaskar/slpkg/README.rst

 	 |
 	 -- 2 libunique gst1-plugins-bad

-Check if your packages is up to date (www.slackbuilds.org):
+Check if your packages is up to date from slackbuilds.org:

 .. code-block:: bash

-    $ slpkg -c flashplayer-plugin
+    $ slpkg -c sbo flashplayer-plugin
     Searching `flashplayer-plugin` from slackbuilds.org ...

     New version is available: